 When catfishing, you can improve conversions by personalizing the message.
 Instead of spamming love messages, expert con men may learn about their backgrounds and use them to break the ice.

 They may want to set multiple accounts to test what demographics work better: age, gender, race, location, interests.

 Talented scammers have no problem advancing slower than they’d like.
 They know the slower it goes, the better the relationship builds.
-Patience pays off well, knowing they will scam the same person many times.
+Patience pays off well, knowing they could potentially scam the same person many times over.

 For this stage, you don’t need much creativity.
 As long as you stay active and show that you care, lovers start thinking more about you.

 However, longer relationships take more work.
 The scammer may need to create more fake stories/events to keep things interesting.

 This stage is a perfect opportunity to let other fake identities come in.
 The catfish lover may introduce their “friends,” who will monitor the victim.
 A person may feel shy or reserved when talking to the lover, but they won’t hesitate to share their honest thoughts with friends.

 Part of being a fake profile is about hiding what you don’t want others to see.
 For example, showing your real face or voice could instantly reveal the scheme.

 When it comes to long-term relationships, you can’t come up with cheap excuses every time they ask to meet.
 That’s why scammers play the victim (as if the reason they don’t interact were out of their control):